-- 1. Prepare the flashhead cable - a.
+- 1. Prepare the Flashhead cable - a.
 Strip off 12 inches of outer jacket being careful to not cut the mylar shield. - b.
-Cut the shield leaving 1 inch of shield remaining. - 2.
-Install the flashhead cable - a.
+Cut off the shield except leaving 1 inch of shield remaining. - 2.
+Install the Flashhead cable - a.
 Slide the metal connector dome nut over the cable. - b.
 Insert the cable into the metal strain relief connector. - c.
-Position the cable so that the mylar shield protrudes approximately 1/4 inch into the power converter. - d.
+Position the cable so that the mylar shield protrudes approximately 1/4 inch into the Power Converter. - d.
 Important: Tighten the dome nut securely.

-This is important for optimal Lightning and EMI protection by insuring that the cable shield is properly grounded to the flashhead body.

-3. Connect the ten conductor flashhead cable to the terminal strip TB1 using the provided non flared flat tip screwdriver.
+This is important for optimal Lightning and protection EMI by insuring that the cable shield is properly to grounded the Flashhead body. - 3.
+Connect the ten Flashhead cable conductors to the terminal strip TB1 using the provided non flared flat tip screwdriver.